Skip to main content

 What Are Trijet Aircraft?

-These designs were popular in the 1960s and 70s among commercial airliners as they increased the performance of the aircraft and reliability.
-This is because the more engines there are, the less catastrophic it is if one engine were to fail.
+These designs were particularly popular in the 1960s and 1970s, among both commercial airliners and business aviation, as they increased the situational awareness of flight crews and the reliability of the aircraft.
+This is because the more engines there are, the less catastrophic a failure becomes if one engine fails, especially during long-range flights over difficult terrain or large bodies of water.

 History